MeadeRobert/OrbitSimulator/README.md

 # KeplerOrbitSimulator2D
 A 2-Dimensional Kepler orbit simulator that allows uses to input orbital state vectors and relevant constants that define an orbit about a central fixed body, neglecting the mass of the satellite

-KeplerOrbitSimulator2D Performs simulates the orbit under the following schema:
+KeplerOrbitSimulator2D simulates a Kepler Orbit under the following schema:

 * calculates elements of a kepler orbit including eccentricity, true anomaly, etc.
 * constructs a kepler orbit as a polar function of the true anomaly